dana-ross/dana-ross/README.md

 🔭 I’m currently working on [Adrian](https://github.com/daveross/adrian), a web server for fonts.
 Kind of like your own personal Google Fonts.

-🌱 I’m currently learning The React ecosystem and Go
+🌱 I’m currently learning The React ecosystem.
+I'm also going back and learning Go properly instead of picking up parts as I need them.

 👯 I’m looking to collaborate on Software that makes hosting your own stuff less daunting for regular folks